 Everyone at ESH Community has their own personal experience of addiction.
 We absolutely know what we're talking about.
 Not because we've been taught it, but through our own experience.
 We understand the feelings that addicts have and we understand how difficult it is to start recovery and take control of your life.
 Although it may seem this is a mountain to climb we know how to make the ascent less steep.

 We are passionate about our own recovery and we are equally as passionate about yours.
 We work tirelessly to promote and renew the physical, mental, spiritual and emotional well-being of everyone who comes to us for help.

 We understand addiction.
 We understand cross-addiction.
 We understand relapse.
 But, most importantly, we understand what is required to maintain an abstinence-based sustained recovery.

 It's well recognised that peer-led recovery offers the best chance of regaining, and sustaining, a life free of alcohol, drugs and other addictions.
 Sustainability is vital.
 There are many many people who manage to stop drinking, gambling or using drugs for periods, sometimes long periods of time.
 The problem isn't the stopping, it's staying stopped that is the issue.
 Addiction is a progressive illness.
 It never gets better.
 Unless addressed it just gets worse.

-We are people who have experienced the horrors and terrors of addiction first-hand, so we have a practical understanding of addiction as an illness, it's not a weakness.
+We are people who have experienced the horrors and terrors of addiction first-hand, so we have a practical understanding of addiction as an illness, it is NOT a weakness.